sebdah/vim-ide/README.md

 ### CoffeeScript

 Vinter supports CoffeeScript syntax, compiling, linting and indenting (via [vim-coffee-script](https://github.com/kchmck/vim-coffee-script)).
-Check their [documentation](https://github.com/kchmck/vim-coffee-script) for details on how to compile and lint your code.
+Check the project [documentation](https://github.com/kchmck/vim-coffee-script) for details on how to compile and lint your code.

 ### Syntax validation